Qredence/Agentic-Kernel/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

-## Need Help?

-If you encounter issues or have questions, please file an issue on the [GitHub repository](https://github.com/AgenticFleet/AgenticFleet-Labs/issues).